pritikamalhotra/6-months-project-report/README.md

 LibreCAD 3 designs

 In this repository, I have put some lua codes for the new LibreCAD version 3.
-Anyone please copy that file code and paste into LibreCAD 3 and click Run to execute the code.
+Anyone can copy that code and paste into LibreCAD 3 and click Run to execute the code.

 Thank you,
 Mandeep Singh